usnistgov/oscal-xproc3/README.md

 The software in this repository is at varying levels of maturity.
 Many stylesheets are fairly mature, having been developed and tested in other contexts.
 Yet work here also includes job configuration (XProc itself) and testing, which is to say on tools to determine correctness and reliability, therefore (by implication) maturity.
 These may be experimental, not mature.

 At the same time, the libraries we use (Morgana, Saxon and others) are themselves at various levels of maturity (Saxon in particular having been field-tested for over 20 years).
 And both particular initiatives and the code repository as a whole follow an incremental development model.
 Things left as good-enough-for-now are regarded as being good enough, until experience shows us it is no longer so.
 Punctuated equilibrium is normal.
+New contrivances are made of old and reliable parts.

 Assume the worst, hope for the best, and test.